How to integrate fonts on WordPress?

 In short, using TTF/OTF and WOFF will ensure that your fonts are supported by all browsers.

-Font customization is an important asset if you want to set your WordPress site apart from the rest
+Font customization is an important asset if you want to set your WordPress site apart from the rest.

 So now you know how to integrate and modify fonts on your WordPress site, how to modify text colors and also how to choose the right fonts to make your site attractive and professional.

-Thanks and see you soon!
+Thank you and see you soon!

 2 thoughts on “How to integrate fonts on WordPress?”